Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Introduction

 \subsection{The structure of this paper}

 The paper is organized as follows.
 In \S\ref{sec 1} we introduce some preliminary material. \S \ref{sec 4} is devoted to the proof of the super Vust theorem (Theorem \ref{thm Vust0}).
-In \S\ref{sec 3}, in most of the time we specially take $e$ to be regular nilpotent.
-In order to prove the first equation in Theorem \ref{doublecentralizerin}, we need to compute the centralizer of $\mathbb{C}_{n}[x_{1},\ldots,x_{d} ]\rrtimes \mathbb{C}{\fraksd}$ in $\End(V^{\otimes d})$.
+In \S\ref{sec 3}, most of the time we specially take $e$ to be principal nilpotent.
+In order to prove the first equality in Theorem \ref{doublecentralizerin}, we need to compute the centralizer of $\mathbb{C}_{n}[x_{1},\ldots,x_{d} ]\rrtimes \mathbb{C}{\fraksd}$ in $\End_\bbc(V^{\otimes d})$.
 For this, we will work with the distribution space of $M_e$ ($M_e$ is the ground space of $\ggg_e$), and identify $U(\ggg_e)$ with $\Dist(M_e)$.
-By analysing the comodule structure of $\bbc[M_e]$ on $V^{\otimes d}$, we finally verify the first equation of Theorem \ref{doublecentralizerin}.
+By analysing the comodule structure of $\bbc[M_e]$ on $V^{\otimes d}$, we finally verify the first equality of Theorem \ref{doublecentralizerin}.
 In \S\ref{sec 5}, we show that $U(\ggg_e)$ is actually a contraction of the corresponding finite $W$-superalgebra.
-In \S\ref{sec: skryabin}, we will analysis the tensor representations of $W_\chi$ on $V_\bc^{\otimes d}$, by Skryabin's equivalence.
-In the concluding section, we will introduce the degenerate affine Hecke algebras, introduce the filtered deformation of the double centralizer property, and finally accomplish the proof of Theorem \ref{thm:dcthm}.
+In \S\ref{sec: skryabin}, with the aid of Skryabin's equivalence we will analyse the representations of $W_\chi$ on $V_\bc^{\otimes d}$.
+In the concluding section \S\ref{6}, we will introduce the degenerate affine Hecke algebras, introduce the filtered deformation of the double centralizer property, and finally accomplish the proof of Theorem \ref{thm:dcthm}.